acmsigsoft/EmpiricalStandards/docs/ActionResearch.md

-*<desc>Empirical research that investigates how an intervention, like the introduction of a method or tool, affects a real-life context</desc>*
+*<desc>Empirical research that investigates how an intervention, like the introduction of a method or tool, affects a real-life context, added updates to test implementation</desc>*